-- Boston University also maintains a number of site-licenses for scientific, statistical, and mathematical software including Gaussian, CHARMm, Discovery Studio, Mathematical, MATLAB, SAS, and SPSS.
+- Boston University also maintains a number of site-licenses for scientific, statistical, and mathematical software including Gaussian, CHARMm, Discovery Studio, Mathematica, MATLAB, SAS, and SPSS.

 The Department of Chemistry also hosts a number of resources, including a shared file storage server, a research group webserver, and a departmental intranet to make it easy to find key departmental information.
-Many research groups also make use of the resources hosted by the affiliated Center for Chemical Methodology and Library Development (CMLD), which maintains an extensive chemical database and inventory system used by a number of research groups.
+Many research groups also make use of the resources hosted by the affiliated Center for Center for Molecular Discovery (CMD), which maintains an extensive chemical database and inventory system used by a number of research groups.
 The department also has personnel expertise in molecular modeling and computational chemistry as well as system administration.

-- Chemistry Computing Help Desk (Limited to members of BU.)
+- Chemistry Computing Help Desk (Limited to members of BU Chemistry.)